-Refer to Section IV. and Authorizations & Clinical Review Overview | Kaiser Permanente Washington for more information regarding which services, equipment and facility types KFHPWA requires Preauthorization.
+Refer to Section IV. or call Member Services for more information regarding which services, equipment and facility types KFHPWA requires Preauthorization.
 Failure to obtain Preauthorization when required may result in denial of coverage for those services; and the Enrollee may be responsible for the cost of these non-Covered services.
 Enrollees may contact Member Services to request Preauthorization.

-Preauthorization requests are reviewed and approved based on Medical Necessity, eligibility and benefits.
+Preauthorization requests, including prescription requests are reviewed and approved based on Medical Necessity, eligibility and benefits.
 KFHPWA will generally process Preauthorization requests and provide notification for benefits within the following timeframes: